Justinn/GarbGuess/README.md

 ## How to run
 In the project directory, you can run:

-### `npm dev-start`
+### `npm run dev-start`

-Runs the application in development mode - It will build the client and update in real-time.
+Runs the application in development mode - It will build the client/server and update in real-time.

 ### `npm start`